psychemedia/middle-english-romances/sir-orfeo-telling.md

 "I have come to play" he said, gesturing his harp.
 "I have come to play for your king."
 And he gestured his harp.

 As he went through the gates, he was met by the strangest sight.
 At first they looked like statues, but statues caught as if in the throes of death; warriors who had lost their limbs, or worse.
-Those who had perished by fire, or sunk and drawned.
+Those who had perished by fire, or sunk and drowned.
 Those who had been hanged for their crimes, or withered by their ailments.
 Women who died even as they were giving birth.
 And there, underneath a tree, a spreading/grafted apple tree, his wife, the fair lady Heurodis.

 He made his way across the courtyard, into the great hall, and demanded audience with the King.